HAYDON AND URRY, LTD

-According to Nic Costa, author of Automatic Pleasures, the History of the Coin Machine (1988), Haydon and Urry Ltd. were the "leading lights in the field of coin operated machines".
+According to Nic Costa, author of Automatic Pleasures, the History of the Coin Machine (1988), Haydon and Urry Ltd. were the "leading lights in the field of coin operated machines."
 They established a number of companies based in North London from the early 1890s and Frank Haydon (the son of George) carried on in the business up until the Second World War.
 "The final incarnation of Haydon and Urry was as the Licensed Victuallers Automatic Machine Company catering to pubs and hotels.
-It was in this guise that they launched a machine that was a precursor to the pinball, based on the game of billiards."
+It was in this guise that they launched a machine that was a precursor to the pinball, based on the game of billiards"

-The following is a list of a few of the machines designed and produced by Haydon and Urry Ltd. or by Automatic Machines Limited (Frank Haydon):
+Machines/games designed and produced by Haydon and Urry Ltd. or by Automatic Machines Limited (Frank Haydon):

 The Flower Machine (Haydon and Urry bought the rights for the machine from John Price)